ingresso-group/slate/source/includes/_intro.md

 There is a seating plan available for 7AB and 7AA, which will be helpful if you decide to implement seat selection on your front end.
-Please email [techsupport@ingresso.co.uk](mailto:techsupport@ingresso.co.uk) and we can talk you through how to do this.
+Please contact us and we can talk you through how to do this.

 It may be useful to use our [B2B website](https://b2b.ingresso.co.uk/b2b/) as a working example during your development.